EdsonBueno/infinite_scroll_pagination/example/README.md

     );
 ```

-Notice that your resulting widget will be a [Sliver](https://flutter.dev/docs/development/ui/advanced/slivers), and as such, you need to wrap it with a [CustomScrollView](https://api.flutter.dev/flutter/widgets/CustomScrollView-class.html) before adding to the screen.
+Notice that your resulting widget will be a [Sliver](https://flutter.dev/docs/development/ui/advanced/slivers), and as such, you need to wrap it with a [CustomScrollView](https://api.flutter.dev/flutter/widgets/CustomScrollView-class.html) before adding it to the screen.